MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-field-mapping-when-importing-sepa-camt-files.md

 ms.date: 08/18/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 6588f01c557b1c0586097766aa8a6f84d545bc6e
+ms.openlocfilehash: 9f99b1fce3c44fdf2053a74b8fa090c6b69aef1a
 ms.contentlocale: en-nz
-ms.lasthandoff: 11/10/2017
+ms.lasthandoff: 01/30/2018

 ---
 # <a name="field-mapping-when-importing-sepa-camt-files"></a>Field Mapping When Importing SEPA CAMT Files
 [!INCLUDE[d365fin](includes/d365fin_md.md)]  supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
-For more information, see [How to: Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).
+For more information, see [Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).

  The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code in the **Posting Exchange Definitions** window) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[d365fin](includes/d365fin_md.md)].

- For information about creating or adjusting a data exchange definition, see [How to: Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).
+ For information about creating or adjusting a data exchange definition, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

 ## <a name="camt-data-mapping-to-fields-in-the-general-journal-table-81"></a>CAMT data mapping to fields in the General Journal table (81)